schriste6/Mapping_Earthquakes/README.md

-# Mapping Earthquakes and Techtonic Plates
+# Mapping Earthquakes and Tectonic Plates

 ## Using JavaScript, Leaflet.js, and geoJSON data, a interactive features delivers three map styles and three data overlays.
 Each map style interacts with one or all of the data overlays.